Researchers

 Dr Gough Lui is a biomedical and electronics engineer whose research identifies unmet clinical needs in the healthcare system and addresses them in the most effective way using existing technology.

-Dr Alexandre Marcireau joined ICNS in 2019 as a postdoctoral research fellow in Neuromorphic Engineering.
+Dr Alexandre Marcireau joined the International Centre for Neuromorphic Systems (ICNS) in 2019 as a postdoctoral research fellow in Neuromorphic Engineering.
 His research focuses on bio-inspired computer vision, event vision sensors, event-based processing, and software development.

 Dr Karen Mattock is the Director of Academic Program (Years 1 - 3) within the School of Psychology.
 Her research interests are in infant and child language development, particularly in the areas of speech perception, babbling, bilingualism and infant-directed speech, as well as word learning in infants, children and adults.